 Class Ensemble Project — Short Score MUS 111 Syllabus & ScheduleWilliam Wieland

-Show me hand written or printed music which meets the following criteria:
+Submit a MuseScore or PDF file which meets the following criteria:

 • Short (1 to 2 minutes) — so you have time to complete a full score and extract parts and so we have time to perform it.